1959 Mexico hurricane: Meteorological history

-Preparations and impact
+Impact

 Thousands of people were unprepared for the storm.
 Thus, the system was dubbed "a sneak hurricane".
 After passing well offshore from Acapulco, it was forecast to head out to sea.
 Instead, it recurved eastward and made landfall.

 The hurricane had devastating effects on the places it hit.
 It killed at least 1,000 people directly, and a total of 1,800 people.
 At that time, it was Mexico's worst natural disaster in recent times.
 Most of the destruction was in Colima and Jalisco.
 A preliminary estimate of property damage was $280 million (1959 USD).

 The storm sank three merchant ships, and two other vessels.
 On one ship, the Sinaloa, 21 of 38 hands went down.
 On another, the El Caribe, all hands were lost.
 As many as 150 total boats were sunk.

 A quarter of the homes in Cihuatlán, Jalisco, were totally destroyed, leaving many homeless.
 In Manzanillo, Colima, 40 percent of all homes were destroyed, and four ships in the harbor were sunk.
 Large portions of Colima and Jalisco were isolated by flooding.
 Hundreds of people were stranded.
 Minatitlán, Colima, suffered especially, as 800 people out of its population of 1000 were dead or missing, according to a message sent to President Adolfo López Mateos.
 In Colima, all coconut plantations were blown down and thousands of people were left out of work.
 That state's economy was damaged enough that officials thought it would take years to recover.

 The hurricane also dumped heavy rains along its path.
-This water-logged the hills near Minatitlán, and contributed to huge mudslide late on October 29 that claimed 800 victims.
+This water-logged the hills near Minatitlán, and contributed to the huge mudslide late on October 29 that claimed 800 victims.
 The slide uncovered hundreds of venomous scorpions and snakes, which killed tens more people in the aftermath.
 Additional hordes of scorpions were driven from their nests when the adobe walls crumbled away.
-The Governor of Colima, Rodolfo Chávez Carrillo and his wife issued a plea for venom inoculations afterwards.
+Governor of Colima Rodolfo Chávez Carrillo and his wife issued a plea for venom inoculations afterwards.
 In some places, the mud was 10 ft deep.
 Water supplies were badly polluted, both by debris and dead bodies.